 Mr. Henry E. Huntington paid for the 30 Chateau Beauregard’s full time employees & 3 widows of past employees.
 There was 12 chateau employees (inside) & 18 employees (outside) took good care of him and his wife.
 She impressed the staff by speaking fluent French to them.
 Inside the chateau, there was D. Welker (Head Butler), there was also a chaffeur, wall painter, plumber, locksmith-engineer, charretier, rough work, valet de chambray, Head Housekeeper: Mrs. Merkel, doorkeeper-locksmith.
 Then Outside the Chateau was 4 Gatekeepers, coachmen, chaffeurs, doormen, Doorkeeper-Chesney, Doorkeeper- Bougival watchmen, Doorkeeper- Rocquencourt Gardener, Gardener asstistant, Car-man, Mechanic, Ploughman, agricultural workman, coachman, 1st motor driver, 2nd motor driver, motor washer, shoeing the horses, watchmen.

 On their 10-year lease, Mr. H.E.
 Huntington got the short end of the stick.
 But he loved his wife so he agreed to it.
 The Chateau Beauregard was run down & not up to date on plumbing, kitchen, etc. So the Huntingtons had to renovate the whole Chateau to be satisfactory to their needs.
 Arabella was really excellent at renovating mansions, she had renovated many of her mansions before in New York and San Francisco.
 Sir Joseph Duveen, (antique & artwork dealer & friend) helped them.
-On this unusual lease, Mr. Huntington had to pay $100,000.00 for renovating the chateau, then he had to pay $75,000.00 for a annual lease fee.
-Mr. Huntington paid all the bills to buy 100’s of new trees, French roses, plants, French herbs, food for the servants, & house-guests.
+On this unusual lease, Mr. Huntington had to pay $100,000.00 for renovating the Chateau Beauregard, then he had to pay $75,000.00 for a annual lease fee to deForest.
+Mr. Huntington paid all the bills to buy 100’s of new trees, French roses, plants, vegetables, French herbs, food for the servants, & house-guests.
 So in the summer of 1913, while the Huntingtons renovated the Chateau they had fun traveling around France & Europe.
 The Huntington purchasing French master paintings, rare books, & Louis XVI French elegant furniture.

 So as you walk into the chateau on the 1st Floor, in the middle was the “Grand Salon” (Large Ballroom), & the “Petit Salon” (Smaller Drawing Rooms).
 Also, with “Grand Salle a Manger” (Grand Dining Room) & the “Petite Salle Manger” (the Family Dining Room).
 There was “Salon de Madames” (Madame’s Bedroom) with her Boudoir (Dressing Room) & numerous chambers (bedrooms), the Chateau kitchen, lingerie, wash rooms, laundry rooms, & a “chapelle” (a Chapel).

 The upkeep of the Chateau was extensive & and many acres of lovely gardens.
 Even when the Huntingtons were not “in-residence” Mr. Huntington still paid all the bills.
 Mr. Huntington asked The Head Butler for good communication in letters; he asked the Chateau Head Housekeeper Miss Merkel to jot down everyday what the Cook bought at the market & to make “Expenditures” (grocery lists) & save them all for Mr. Huntington.
-For 10 years, Mrs. Merkel & Mrs. Jaggi did just that: wrote down the grocery list; and gather all receipts for Parisian pastries, tea, spices, roses, flowers & vegetables, car & limousine repairs were bundle up together.
+For 10 years, Mrs. Merkel & Mrs. Jaggi did just that: wrote down the grocery list; & gather all receipts for Parisian pastries, tea, spices, roses, flowers & vegetables, car & limousine repairs were bundle up together.
 This packet was sent to Mr. Huntington’s lawyer in Paris, Mr. Harper on a monthly basis & they bills were paid.

-Mrs. Huntington has two people that were special to her.
+Mrs. Huntington had two people that were special to her.
 They were Mr. & Mrs. Antoine Miconnet: Mr. Miconnet was the houseman & Mrs. Miconnet was a fine French cook.
 Mrs. Huntington employed both of them in both of her Paris Mansions before the Huntington’s leased the Chateau Beauregard: 1907-1913 – Mrs. Arabella D. Huntington two Paris Mansions were located at 20 Rue de Lubeck Paris (1908-1913) & 2 l’Elysses & Gabriel Paris (1907-8).